pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Cosine Similarity

-Cosine Similarity directly measures the semantic similarity between the video and each candidate question-answer embedding.
+Cosine Similarity directly measures the semantic similarity between the video and each candidate question-answer representation.
 Because it performs no training, it provides a simple baseline for evaluating the quality of pretrained representations.

 **Score**